CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/im14.png)

-> **Note:** The system will automatically shut down and disconnect your RDP session.
+> **Note:** The system will automatically shut down in about 2 minutes and disconnect your RDP session.

 ## **Task 5: Create a managed image from the Master Image VM**